liujjw/liujjw.xyz/pages/posts/bog.md

 ---
-title: Bog
+title: An encounter with Bog
 date: 2022/5/11
 description: Where were you when terra collapsed?
 tag: ironic
 ---

-# An encounter with Bog

 How I found out that Bogdanoff (the crypto boogeyman) is real.
 Here's my story: